KokoDoko/kokodoko.github.io/README.md

 I organise workshops about Games, React, and Machine Learning for the web with Javascript and Typescript.

+## Lecture subjects

+ - Introduction to Machine Learning
+ - Getting to know Web Components
+ - Learning OOP with Typescript
+ - Learning React and Vue
+ - Building web games with Typescript and Phaser
+ - Internet of Things devices with Arduino and Javascript

 ## University Projects

 |  |  |